dzlab/dzlab.github.io/_posts/2018-12-20-fasai-course1-takeaways.md

 By the end of the course, you will understand the fundamental ideas Jeremy cares a lot about, like:
 - [Transfert learning](https://en.wikipedia.org/wiki/Transfer_learning), the reuse of pre-trained neural networks.
 - ResNet are awesome (According to [DAWNBench](https://dawn.cs.stanford.edu/benchmark/) they give the best results), take any architecture and through a ResNet you will get better results.
-- Speeding up NN learning with [One fit cycle](https://sgugger.github.io/the-1cycle-policy.html), Descrimitive Learning, Momentum, [RMSProp](https://medium.com/100-days-of-algorithms/day-69-rmsprop-7a88d475003b).
+- Speeding up NN learning with [One fit cycle](https://sgugger.github.io/the-1cycle-policy.html), [Cyclical Learning Rate](https://github.com/bckenstler/CLR), Descrimitive Learning, Momentum, [RMSProp](https://medium.com/100-days-of-algorithms/day-69-rmsprop-7a88d475003b).
 - Fine tunning a NN by deleting Layer (usually head) and replace it with ones useful for your problem.
 - Random initialization of weights
 - Gradullay Freezing & unfreezing layers of the architecture.